MahmoudAtef999/MahmoudAtef999/README.md

 In the future, I aspire to become an economic researcher and contribute to the field in a meaningful way.

-Additionally, I'm a programmer with expertise in Python, SQL, VB.net, and PHP.
+Additionally, I'm a programmer with expertise in Python, SQL, VB.net, html and PHP.

-I've completed numerous projects on GitHub, which you can find here: github.com/tecwindow.
+I've completed numerous projects on GitHub, which you can [find here](github.com/tecwindow).

-I designed and developed the tecwindow.net website: https://tecwindow.net/, and I'm proud to say that it received positive feedback from its users.
+I designed and developed the [tecwindow.net website](https://tecwindow.net/), and I'm proud to say that it received positive feedback from its users.

-I also created a Telegram bot that enables users to search for content on the Tecwindow website, You can find the bot at the following link: t.me/TecWindowBot.
+I also created a Telegram bot that enables users to search for content on the Tecwindow website, You can [find the bot here](t.me/TecWindowBot).

 I'm passionate about using my technical skills to make a positive impact, and I'm always eager to take on new challenges.